PlayWright1337/Steam-Inventory-Value-Collector/README.md

 - API/tradeit.gg constraints: under heavy load you may see `isWaiting`; add more proxies or try later.

 ## Disclaimer

 This script uses a third-party API (tradeit.gg).
-Ensure you comply with the service's terms, act ethically, and follow the laws applicable in your jurisdiction.